connorwright1122/anim2spritesheet/README.md

 7. Hit Render button

 ## Tips
 * Rendering will create 2 subfolders in the selected output directory (Base, Normal) with all the rendered frames.
 This will overwrite previous Base/Normal folders in the output directory, so you should create a new directory for every individual sprite.
-Spritesheets are put in the top level of the selected directory.
+* Spritesheets are put in the top level of the selected directory.
-* Not tested on Linux
+* Not tested on Linux.

 ## Resources
 * https://github.com/CGArtPython/blender_plus_python/blob/main/add-ons/simple_custom_panel/simple_custom_panel.py